Anti-migrant party in front in Slovenia election - Journal du Cameroun

-The anti-immigration party of veteran centre-right leader Janez Jansa has emerged as the largest party in Slovenia’s parliamentary election on Sunday but may struggle to command a majority, according to nearly final results.
+The anti-immigration party of veteran leader Janez Jansa has emerged as the largest party in Slovenia’s parliamentary election on Sunday, another right-wing movement riding Europe’s populist wave, but will likely struggle to command a majority.

-With some 98 percent of votes counted, Jansa’s SDS party looks to have secured just over 25 percent — giving it 25 seats in the 90-seat assembly — and the “anti-establishment” LMS party of comedian-turned-politician Marjan Sarec in second place on 12.7 percent and 13 seats, the State Election Commission said.
+With virtually all the votes counted, Jansa’s SDS has secured just under 25 percent — giving it 25 seats in the 90-seat assembly — and the “anti-establishment” LMS party of comedian-turned-politician Marjan Sarec has place second with 12.7 percent and 13 seats, the State Election Commission said.

 During the campaign, Jansa made common cause with fellow right-wing firebrand Hungarian Prime Minister Viktor Orban and effectively evoked memories of more than 500,000 migrants who crossed Slovenia in late 2015 and early 2016 — although all except a handful of them continued on to northern Europe.

-In a televised statement on Sunday evening, delivered with little triumphalism, the 59-year-old Jansa said his party’s “door for talks and coalitions is open” to all other parties.
+In a televised statement on Sunday evening, delivered with little triumphalism, the 59-year-old Jansa said his Slovenian Democratic Party’s “door for talks and coalitions is open” to all other parties.

 “We are ready to start serious talks based on the programme we have been working hard on,” he said.